Hunger

 Cast: Michael Fassbender, Stuart Graham, Liam Cunningham, Helena Bereen, Laine Megaw, Brian Milligan

-Crew: Sean Bobbitt (Director of Photography), Steve McQueen (Director), Enda Walsh (Writer), Steve McQueen (Writer), David Holmes (Original Music Composer), Leo Abrahams (Original Music Composer)
+Crew: Enda Walsh (Writer), Steve McQueen (Writer), Sean Bobbitt (Director of Photography), Steve McQueen (Director), David Holmes (Original Music Composer), Leo Abrahams (Original Music Composer)

 Runtime: 96 minutes